top of page

 So You Want To Build a Perkolilli Car?
 It has to be true to the spirit of the event!
 Updated 31.8.2025

 With many people inspired by the Lake Perkolilli Red Dust Revivals of 2019 and 2022, we have had many people planning to build a vehicle for 2025.
 It is a very exciting period with people's creativity being applied to the challenge of building an authentic racer.
 It’s probably the right time to summarise what type of car is acceptable at the Perkolilli revival events.
-Basically, it has to be a “pre-war” car which means that components from cars built before the Second World War are acceptable.
+Basically, it has to be a “pre-war”, (pre-1940) car which means that components from cars built before the Second World War are acceptable.
 Post-war engines, chassis, and bodies are not in the spirit of Perkolilli and will not qualify for entry.
 There are, of course, exceptions to the rule but there is no point in putting a modern overhead valve V8 in an old car and expecting it to be eligible.

 RACE CAR CONSTRUCTION GUIDELINES

 The Lake Perkolilli Red Dust Revival celebrates the golden years of racing at Lake Perkolilli from 1914 to 1939 and cars built in this era are acceptable for the event.
-This provides an enormous range of possibilities without having to revert to modern, post-1939 engines and chassis and bodywork.
+This provides an enormous range of possibilities without having to revert to modern, post-1940 engines and chassis and bodywork.
 The cars suitable for Perkolilli have to look like the cars which people put together in those days.
-It was a very innovative period so it opens up an enormous range of possibilities without having to make cars look like modern rat rods.
+It was a very innovative period so it opens up an enormous range of possibilities without having to make cars look like modern hot rods or rat rods.
 It is very pleasing to see members of the hot rod movement going back to the pre-war roots of hot rodding and building cars which were true to the period using discarded parts from their hot rod projects.
 We are being very careful about keeping the event pure to its roots and not having it slip into a post-war look.
-There are lots of other events where post-war cars and hot rods can compete.
+There are lots of other events where post-1940 cars and hot rods can compete.
 Being pre-war is what makes our event unique.
 It does not celebrate who has the fastest car, but it celebrates the person who has put together something that looks right with period components and gets on the track to re-create the era.

 Lake Perkolilli is not a speedway track.
 Cars from the 1930s were not like post-war speedway cars which were built from pre-war parts but with more recent updates.
 Stripped out 1930s Ford Coupes with mudguards removed, smaller wheels and big roll cages did not race at Perkolilli.
 Once again, your car must closely follow the look of cars which raced between 1914 and 1939.
 There was lots of talk at the last event about a car which looked like a 1950s dirt track speedcar rather than a 1930s racer.
 Next time, if the car looks like it is from the wrong era then it will have less chance of getting accepted.